Ethnic minority communities take action on Climate Change.

 Chinese Community Link Officer: David

-African Community Link Officer: Dina
+African Community Link Officer: Diline

-Spanish Speaking Community Link Officer: Mariana
+Spanish Speaking Community Link Officer: Verena

 You can also call us at ELREC on 0131 556 0441.
-We speak English, Arabic, Hindi, Punjabi, Polish, Urdu, Cantonese, Spanish and French.
+We speak English, Arabic, Bengali, Hindi, Punjabi, Polish, Urdu, Cantonese, Spanish and French.